 But are you aware that the type of play children engage in matters too?

-Various creative play especially fantasy play is often discouraged most times.
-Though so much studies have shown the importance of play, people still have their own doubts about games like dress up games and make believe.
+Various creative play especially fantasy play or pretend play is often discouraged most times.
+Though so many studies have shown the importance of play, people still have their own doubts about games like dress-up games and make-believe.

 While it’s important to have a balance between creative activity and more structured learning time too, encouraging fantasy play is an important part in helping children develop skills that will last throughout their lives.